anikm1987/cloud_terraform/azure-terraform/AppService/README.md

 -------------
 ```
 - Create app service within app service plan using IaC terraform.
-    - This will deploy and runmydemoappregistry.azurecr.io/blogger/mydemoapp:v1.0.0 docker image.
+    - This will deploy and run mydemoappregistry.azurecr.io/blogger/mydemoapp:v1.0.0
+      docker image.
 - Expose postgres database connection string using application settings.
-- Secure integration with Azure Key-vault, password read from key-vault at the runtime.
+- Secure integration with Azure Key-vault, password read from key-vault
+  at the runtime.
-- Enable system assigned identity to access Azure container registry securely with only AcrPull role.
+- Enable system assigned identity to access Azure container registry
+  securely with only AcrPull role.
 ```

 Pre-requisites